European Union (Referendum) Act 2016 (Gibraltar): The referendum

 The act legislated for a referendum to be held in Gibraltar on whether or not to remain a member of the European Union (EU), which was a single majority vote conducted and overseen by the Electoral Commission with the result in the territory fed into the South West England regional count area in line with European Elections under the European Parliamentary Elections Act 2002 as the overall outcome depends on how the rest of the United Kingdom votes under the terms of the European Union Referendum Act 2015 and allows for a "Counting Officer (CO)" to be appointed within the territory to oversee and officiate the local count.
 The referendum was held on the same day as in the rest of the United Kingdom on Thursday 23 June 2016.
 It also gave the UK Electoral Commission the legal power and authority to oversee the referendum within the territory.

 Campaign period

-The act and the European Union Referendum Act 2015 legislates that the official referendum campaign period up until polling day will be of ten weeks duration (15 April to 23 June 2016) just as it will be within the United Kingdom with an official PPERA period where all government and public bodies in Gibraltar are unable to comment or publish information specifically in regard to the referendum for a period of four weeks duration (27 May to 23 June 2016) up until polling day.
-During the campaign period the two lead campaign groups in Gibraltar just as they were in the United Kingdom are Britain Stronger in Europe who are advocating a "Remain" vote and Vote Leave who are advocating a "Leave" vote.
+Under the Act and the European Union Referendum Act 2015, the official referendum campaign period up until polling day was to be of ten weeks duration (15 April to 23 June 2016) just as it was within the United Kingdom with an official PPERA period where all government and public bodies in Gibraltar would be unable to comment or publish information specifically in regard to the referendum for a period of four weeks duration (27 May to 23 June 2016) up until polling day.
+During the campaign period the two lead campaign groups in Gibraltar were Britain Stronger in Europe, who advocated a "Remain" vote, and Vote Leave, who advocated a "Leave" vote, just as they were in the United Kingdom.